Olu-DAnalyst/nextgen-employee-retention-sql-analysis/README.md

 **Insight**

-This query calculates the turnover rate across departments, helping identify departments experiencing high employee attrition.
+This analysis reveals that turnover is disproportionately concentrated in specific departments, highlighting areas where targeted retention strategies are required.

 ---